iQuHACK/2024_Quandela_Remote/README.md

 ├── requirements.txt
 ├── README.md
 ```
-- main.py should contain a method called "get_CCZ" and/or "get_CZ" with no argument that return a perceval Processor
+- main.py should contain a method called "get_CCZ" with no argument that return a perceval Processor
 - requirements.txt should contain all your scripts' python module dependencies, and follow the [requirements format](https://pip.pypa.io/en/stable/reference/requirements-file-format/)
 - README.md explains how to use your script and how you came up with this result(s)